 Cabo da Roca offers spectacular views.
 The lighthouse and lookout are extremely popular for tour buses in combination with Sintra.
-Usually, the last buses leave Cabo da Roca in the afternoon.
+Usually, the last buses leave Cabo da Roca in the late afternoon.

 It was the first lighthouse built in 1772 and got changed in 1842.
 It is located on cliffs around 100 meters above the sea but is not accessible.
 Cabo da Roca offers tourist information, restaurant, souvenir shop, and facilities to pay for.
 The stone monument with a cross on top has an inscription perfectly describing the area "Where the land ends and the sea begins".